chrisapx/idmb-client-v2/README.md

 #### Method 3: Docker Compose (Frontend + Backend)

-This sets up both the Mifos X Web App and Fineract backend:
+This sets up both the IDM Neo Web App and Fineract backend:

 1. Clone the repository:
    ```